Nozbe/Michael.team/en/_posts/2010-01-06-google-launched-an-iphone-and-forgot-to-innov.md

 ## Passion is everything.
 You need to be passionate in order to succeed.

 I've seen many entrepreneurs or startup owners going for business that they thought was just a right thing to do and even though they had the skills, they failed.
-I created [Nozbe](http://nozbe.com) because I needed this app and I keep on using it every day and love improving it.
+I created [Nozbe][n] because I needed this app and I keep on using it every day and love improving it.
 Apple created the iPod or iPhone for the same reasons, and this month they'll change the industry again with a rumored iSlate...

 ## Passion makes the difference.
 Passion inspires people.
 Passion is love.
 And love is all we need.